-The entire city is blooming beautiful at this time of the year as the splendor of spring emerges.
+The entire city is blooming beautiful at this time of the year.
 Head down to one of the best spots in Shanghai to see the spring blossoms in full bloom, and perhaps snag a quick sakura selfie!

 Get your groove on at a spring music festival

 Now that the weather is getting warmer, it’s time to start thinking music festivals.
-There's plenty of reasons to grab your friends and go wild, from Suzhou's Midi Festival to Pudong's Strawberry Festival.
+There's plenty of reasons to grab your friends and go wild, from Electric Daisy Carnival's China debut, to the return of the oldies-but-goodies, like Suzhou's Midi Festival and Pudong's Strawberry Festival.
 Here's your complete guide to music festivals happening in and around Shanghai.

 Go camping at the 'Un-festival'

 Most music festivals too mainstream for your liking?
 Fret not as there's something else exciting brewing nearby.
-Pack up and go camping at the fourth Dragon Burn festival happening this May.
-Previously held at the mountains of Anji, we expect this year's venue to be just as unconventional.
-Stay tuned to their website for the latest info.
+Pack up and go camping for four days in Anji from April 28 to May 1 at the sixth Dragon Burn –

 Visit a water town